EPORTER34/Andromeda/README.md

 > γ(f) = .002 * f<sup>2</sup> / (f<sup>2</sup> + 25) + .0035 * f<sup>2</sup> / (f<sup>2</sup> + 9) <br>

 Which comes from the standard γ function detailed in ITU-R P.676, where the mean global annual atmosphere is used.
-This model gives a rough approximation for frequencys < 40 GHz, but the water vapor resonance peak at ~22 GHz is not accurate <br>
+This model gives a rough approximation for frequencys < 40 GHz, but the water vapor resonance peak at ~22 GHz is not accurate. <br>